clemsonacm/presentations/sources/autograding/autograding.md

 - Configure ssh access to avoid passwords
 - `hg clone` clone a repository for the first time
+- `hg incomming` see if there are updates without pulling them
 - `hg pull -u` update to the latest submission